rfo909/RForth/README.md

 Version 3 (alpha)

-2025-10-16
+2025-10-17

 Introduction
 =============
-I'm designing a virtual machine instruction set, stack based.
-This means many instructions are quite similar to Forth primitives.
-On top of this runs a REPL which implements some Forth words like COLON, SEMICOLON, IF, THEN, ELSE, CONSTANT and VARIABLE.
+In order to create a Forth REPL, I started out defining a virtual stack machine, which executes byte code instructions.
+I then made an assembler for this, which handles addresses.
+In this assembly language I wrote the REPL for Forth, and a few key Forth words, like COLON, SEMICOLON, IF, THEN, ELSE, CONSTANT and VARIABLE.

+I created an interpreter in a script language, to play around with and examine memory structures etc.

 The point of this whole project is just to have fun.

 REPL and compiler
 -----------------
-Realizing how little low level code was required to bring up a REPL and a compiler, has been great fun!
-And I'm quite sure I'm not even near the optimal way of doing so, as it seems to me when searching the internet, that most Forth words are MUCH shorter than mine, as the depend on a host of other words, designed very smartly.

-I find the Forth way of extending the compiler, by using immediate words, to be really clever!
+Realizing how little low level code was required to bring up a REPL and a Forth compiler, has been great fun!
+I also find the Forth way of extending the compiler, by using immediate words, to be really clever!

 Writing code in Forth, to compile Forth ... that's awesome!